Bolton in Bloom – History

 2019

-The Bolton in Bloom committee and supporters have planted the oak avenue, made new planters for the Memorial Hall railings, new planters in North End, crocuses on the Village Green and approaches to the village.
+The Bolton in Bloom committee and supporters have planted the oak avenue, crocuses on the Village Green and approaches to the village.
 We are planning to plant more daffodils.
-There is circular bench on the Memorial Hall field and we are funding the trees round the new stone seat.
 Buddleias have been planted on the Village Green.

 We have been supported by the Parish Council.
 The school has been supported by Bolton in Bloom during Nature Week.
 The school has also been involved with the stone bench project.